-For those who didn’t watch Collin Morikawa beat Justin Thomas in a playoff on Sunday, there are some important things to note about Muirfield Village.
+There are some important things to note about Muirfield Village.
 The first is that scoring is much tougher on the back nine than the front so players who start on the 10th tee on the first two days will often finish the 18th hole in a lower position on the leaderboard than when they finish the ninth.
-At 7,329 yards, Muirfield Village is not a long course and whilst the power hitters will look to take lines that those with average length cannot, they will only be able to capitalise if their approach play is on song.
-It’s that play into the greens which will prove pivotal, it certainly did for Morikawa who topped the rankings for Strokes Gained: Approach last week.
+At 7,392 yards, Muirfield Village is not a long course and whilst the power hitters will look to take lines that those with average length cannot, they will only be able to capitalise if their approach play is on song.
+It’s that play into the greens which will prove pivotal.

 About the Memorial Tournament